Seal on a bedsheet: Internationally

+Even though seals on a bedsheet is a term primarily associated with U.S. state flags, seal-based flags also occur outside the United States, particularly at a municipal and regional level.

+Examples can be found in Mexico, the Philippines, Indonesia, Brazil, Japan, and several Balkan countries, where municipal and regional flags often display official seals, coats of arms, or institutional emblems on plain fields.

 Criticism

+United States

 The design pattern has been widely criticized by vexillologists, lawmakers, and design advocates for its lack of distinctiveness, weak symbolism, and poor visual clarity.
 Critics argue that these flags are nearly indistinguishable from one another, blending into a "sea of similar designs" that fail to inspire civic pride or a sense of identity.

 The 1951 North Dakota State Flag Commission concluded that its flag was "insufficiently distinctive," further noting that a proper flag should communicate meaning symbolically rather than functioning as a literal picture, and that including the state's name was "in poor taste."
 Similar concerns have been raised in Minnesota, Oregon, and Michigan, where critics argued that their flags' complex seals render them unrecognizable from a distance and difficult to distinguish from those of other states.

-Additional criticisms include excessive complexity and clutter, impracticality due to production cost or two-sided designs, and poor legibility illustrated by instances where the Minnesota and Nebraska flags were flown upside down for days without anyone noticing.
-Contemporary reform efforts such as those in South Dakota, Maine, and Washington have cited these same concerns, emphasizing the need for flags that are simple, distinctive, and symbolically resonant in accordance with the design principles promoted by the North American Vexillological Association.
+Additional criticisms include excessive complexity, impracticality due to production cost or two-sided designs, and poor legibility, illustrated by instances where the Minnesota and Nebraska flags were flown upside down for days without anyone noticing.
+Contemporary reform efforts, such as those in South Dakota, Maine, and Washington, have cited similar concerns, emphasizing the need for flags that are simple, distinctive, and symbolically resonant, in accordance with the design principles promoted by the North American Vexillological Association.

 Defense

+United States

-Supporters of the design pattern argue that these flags preserve historical and cultural continuity, reflecting the heritage and identity of each state.
-The seals often incorporate rich symbolic elements such as Maine's farmer, fisherman, moose, and pine tree that capture economic, geographic, and cultural aspects of the state.
+Supporters of seal on a bedsheet designs argue that these flags preserve historical and cultural continuity, reflecting the heritage and identity of each state.
+The seals often incorporate rich symbolic elements, such as Maine's farmer, fisherman, moose, and pine tree, that capture economic, geographic, and cultural aspects of the state.
 Proponents also emphasize educational and civic value, noting that these flags foster familiarity and engagement, as students learn about state history through the imagery.
-Critics of redesign efforts also frame them as attempts at historical erasure, warning that removing long-standing symbols such as George Washington on the Washington state flag could undermine state heritage.
+Critics of redesign efforts also frame them as attempts at historical erasure, warning that removing long-standing symbols, such as George Washington on the Washington state flag, could undermine state heritage.
 Additionally, defenders argue that while seal on a bedsheet designs may not meet modern vexillological ideals, they function effectively as state symbols, and their historical significance often outweighs aesthetic considerations.